Cuthbert Collingwood, 1st Baron Collingwood: Promotion to vice-admiral

-With the resumption of hostilities with France in the spring of 1803 he left home, never to return.
-First he blockaded the French fleet off Brest.
-In 1804 he was promoted to vice-admiral (of the Blue 23 April 1804; of the Red 9 November 1805).
-Nearly two years were spent off Brest in anticipation for Napoleon's planned invasion of the United Kingdom.
-When the French fleet sailed from Toulon, Admiral Collingwood was appointed to command a squadron, with orders to pursue them.
-The combined fleets of France and Spain, after sailing to the West Indies, returned to Cadiz.
-On their way they encountered Collingwood's small squadron off Cadiz.
-He had only three ships with him; but he succeeded in avoiding their pursuit, although chased by 16 ships of the line.
-Before half of the enemy's force had entered the harbour he resumed the blockade, using false signals to disguise the small size of his squadron.
-He was soon joined by Nelson who hoped to lure the combined fleet into a major engagement.
+When the French fleet sailed from Toulon, Admiral Collingwood was appointed to command a squadron with orders to pursue them.
+The combined fleets of France and Spain, after sailing to the West Indies, returned to Cádiz.
+On their way they encountered Collingwood's small squadron off Cádiz in August 1805.
+He had only three ships with him; but he succeeded in avoiding them despite being chased by 16 ships of the line.
+Before half of the enemy's force had entered the harbour he resumed the blockade off Cádiz by shortening sail and standing towards the combined fleet for battle.
+Using false signals to disguise the small size of his squadron, the combined fleet believed Collingwood's force part of a much larger fleet and did not engage, returning to harbour.
+His action was seen as a tactical victory that would be one of several factors that led to the events of the Battle of Trafalgar.
+He was soon joined by several other ships, increasing the blockade and then by Nelson who took command of the squadron on 28 September, hoping to lure the combined fleet out into a major engagement.